 Mizuna | Mustard Microgreen Seed

-- Avg. days to maturity was 12 days when harvested at the first true leaf (as opposed to cotyledon) stage.
+- Avg. days to maturity, 12 days when harvested at the first true leaf (as opposed to cotyledon) stage

 CULTURE: Grow mizuna in a greenhouse or protected area.
 Follow the germination guidelines for the specific variety being grown.
 However, you can generally be successful by following the guidelines for Brassica family members: grow on potting mix or soil-less medium of your choice in shallow trays/ flats, we recommend sturdy 600mm x 300mm x 30mm authentic Paperpot Seedling Flat trays as they will last for years of continuous use.
 Broadcast seed thickly on the media surface with seeds 6-12mm apart, press seeds firmly into media for maximum soil contact, and cover lightly with sowing mix, vermiculite, or humidity dome.
 Microgreens can be germinated on heat mats, in germination chambers, or on greenhouse benches or floors.

 WATERING: Bottom water or mist to prevent sowing mix from splashing on the seedlings.
 Maintain even moisture and do not allow sowing medium to dry out.